-For the purpose of this report, deaths of occupants of a motor vehicle, motorcycle, bicycle-vehicle incidents, or all-terrain vehicle, and vehicle-pedestrian incidents, are considered to be traffic incident deaths.
+For the purpose of this report, deaths involving a motor vehicle, motorcycle, bicycle-vehicle incidents, all-terrain vehicles, trains, and vehicle-pedestrian incidents, are considered to be traffic incident deaths.

-The Boulder County Coroner's Office investigated thirty-one deaths resulting from traffic incidents in 2019, all of which occurred in Boulder County.
-Of the thirty-one cases, twenty-six of the victims were male and five were female.
-Their ages ranged from 17 to 91 years of age.
-Nineteen people died due to injuries or complications from injuries sustained in motor vehicle incidents (including automobiles, pickup trucks, SUVs and vans), 4 people died in motorcycle incidents, 4 people died as a pedestrian struck by a motor vehicle, 3 people that died were bicyclists involved in a collision.
-Among the 19 vehicle fatalities, 16 were drivers and 3 were passengers.
+The Boulder County Coroner's Office investigated 21 deaths resulting from traffic incidents in 2020, all of which occurred in Boulder County.
+Of the 21 cases, 17 of the victims were male and 4 were female.
+Their ages ranged from 16 to 85 years of age.
+Twelve people died due to injuries or complications from injuries sustained in motor vehicle incidents (including automobiles, pickup trucks, SUVs and vans), 5 people died as a pedestrian struck by a motor vehicle, 4 people that died were bicyclists involved in a collision.
+Among the 12 vehicle fatalities, 9 were drivers and 3 were passengers.
 Six of the drivers were wearing seatbelts.
-Of the motorcycle deaths, all 4 were drivers, 2 of which were wearing a helmet.
+Of the bicycle deaths, 2 were wearing a helmet.

-Note: There were a total of 43 traffic incident deaths reported to the Boulder County Coroner's Office in 2019.
-The Boulder County Coroner's Office investigated 31 of these cases; the other 11 cases were transferred to another coroner's jurisdiction.
+Note: There were a total of 36 traffic incident deaths reported to the Boulder County Coroner's Office in 2020.
+The Boulder County Coroner's Office investigated 21 of these cases; the other 15 cases were transferred to another coroner's jurisdiction.